tinyheero/BICG-2016/copy_number/content/lab.md

 nano -w results/oncosnp/batch-file.txt
 ```

 OncoSNP has many command line parameters, and most will not change between runs of different datasets.
-For convencience we have provided the run_oncosnp.sh.
+For convenience we have provided the run_oncosnp.sh.
 This will be easier to execute than a large command line.

 ```
 less -S scripts/run_oncosnp.sh